usamaejaz/jekyll-now/_posts/2017-10-15-browser-automation.md

 ### Selenium

-Selenium supports different browser engines including Firefox, Safari, IE, Chrome, PhantomJS etc. It has web-drivers written for multiple programming languages so you can use Selenium wherever you want.
+Selenium supports different browser engines including Firefox, Safari, Chrome, PhantomJS etc. It has web-drivers written for multiple programming languages so you can use Selenium wherever you want.
 Selenium is specifically for cross browser automation which is the reason it supports multiple browsers.

 [Official Website](http://www.seleniumhq.org/projects/webdriver/)